 c.
-Sections 97398(a)(5), Whether Researcher or Affiliated Organizations Submits Data to HPD
+Sections 97398(a)(75), Whether Researcher or Affiliated Organizations Submits Data to HPD

 This subsection requires the researcher to state whether they or their affiliated organization submits data to the HPD.
 This will allow HCAI to more easily check whether the requester or their affiliated organization is complying with HPD statutes and regulations when determining whether to approve or deny the application under proposed section 97388(c)(2).
-HCAI is also required to establish a data "user fee schedule and fee waivers" for HPD data and HPD statute requires HCAI to "make considerations" regarding fees for "data submitters."
-There may be HPD data price reductions for data submitters, and this will make it easier for HCAI to identify what data fees should be assessed if an application is approved.
+HCAI is also required to "establish a pricing mechanism for the use of nonpublic data"establish a data "user fee schedule and fee waivers" for HPD data and HPD statute requires HCAI to "make considerations" regarding fees prices for "data submitters."
+There may be HPD data price reductions for data submitters, and this will make it easier for HCAI to identify what data fees prices should be assessed if an application is approved.